 On This Day March 9

 1974 – One-hit wonder and Canadian native Terry Jacks basks in the glow of the No. 1 spot on the singles chart with “Seasons in the Sun.”
-The original song was written in French in 1961 under the title of “Le Moribond” (“The Dying Man”), by Belgian poet-composer Jacques Brel.
+He holds the top spot for three weeks.
+The original song was written in French in 1961 under the title of “Le Moribond” (“The Dying Man”) by Belgian poet-composer Jacques Brel.

 1959 – The Barbie doll makes her glamorous debut at the American Toy Fair in New York, retailing for $3.
-Barbie was the creation of American businesswoman and inventor Ruth Handler, who wanted “a doll through which [a little girl could] project herself into her dream of her future.”
+Barbie was the creation of Ruth Handler — American businesswoman, inventor and co-founder of Mattel — who wanted “a doll through which [a little girl could] project herself into her dream of her future.”

 1985 – The Adopt-a-Highway program launches when the first sign is posted along State Highway 69 in Tyler, Texas.
 The program, in which local businesses support trash cleanup along a designated section of highway, quickly spreads across the U.S. and on to Canada, Japan and New Zealand.

 1979 – Golden Globe-winning actor Oscar Isaac (“Inside Llewyn Davis,” “A Most Violent Year,” “Show Me a Hero,” “Ex Machina,” “Star Wars: The Force Awakens”, “X-Men: Apocalypse”, “Star Wars: The Last Jedi”)

 Barbie and Ruth: The Story of the World's Most Famous Doll and the Woman Who Created Her